 Bill Cosby's 'Little Bill' books targeted for censorship, library group says

-There are 2 comments on the KXLY-TV Spokane story from 8 hrs ago, titled Bill Cosby's 'Little Bill' books targeted for censorship, library group says.
-In it, KXLY-TV Spokane reports that:
+There are 1 comment on the MyHighPlains.com story from Yesterday, titled Bill Cosby's 'Little Bill' books targeted for censorship, library group says.
+In it, MyHighPlains.com reports that:

 Embattled comedian Bill Cosby's award-winning children's books series has landed on the American Library Association's list of top 10 books targeted for removal from school libraries.
 The annual list from the ALA Office for Intellectual Freedom tends to include a broad range of titles with the potential to offend.